 The star-studded battery of Luca Dalatri and Brandon Martorano combined to get out of what would be one of the Eagles best scoring chances in this game, walking off the field with emotions running visibly high.

 They would come to bat in the first against Martin, with Martorano striking out before Dalatri grounded softly to third.
-The throw down to first would pull Ben Porpora off the bag though, as CBA extended the inning with the error followed by a Hohenstein walk.
+The throw down to first pulled Ben Porpora off the bag though, as CBA extended the inning with the error followed by a Hohenstein walk.

-Martin would get Golden to fly out, ending the first inning of what turned out to be a classic pitchers duel by getting out of a jam of his own.
+Martin escaped by getting Golden to fly out, ending the first inning of what turned out to be a classic pitchers’ duel by getting out of a jam of his own.

-A miscommunication on the play would allow the ball to drop between the Eagles’ second basemen and center fielder, putting Campbell on for Evan Menender.
+A miscommunication on the play allowed the ball to drop between the Eagles’ second basemen and center fielder, putting Campbell on for Evan Menender.
 The Colts’ left fielder did his job, moving Campbell over to third.

 John Martin would then strikeout Andrea Dalatri to get a big second out.
-Luke Chece would step in and work a terrific at bat against Martin for CBA, eventually walking to put runners on the corners.
+Luke Chece followed with a terrific at bat against Martin for CBA, eventually walking to put runners on the corners.

-Lead off hitter Cid Porter would drop a ball into center field that chased home Campbell, and CBA had manufactured the game’s first run.
+Lead off hitter Cid Porter dropped a ball into center field that chased home Campbell, and CBA had manufactured the game’s first run.

 Middletown South would chase after this tying run for the rest of the game, starting in the top of the next inning when they stranded a runner on third against Dalatri.